 This externship provides the student with a clinical working environment under the direct supervision of a licensed physical therapist, or physical therapist assistant in an approved facility.
 The facility provides learning experiences consistent with the student's level of knowledge.
 This externship allows opportunities to continue refining the knowledge and skills acquired in the classroom and laboratory settings and utilize them in a clinical setting.
 The students will continue to develop their critical thinking skills in providing care to their patients.
 Students will require less supervision for previously learned skills.
 Students must satisfactorily complete therapeutic modalities, therapeutic exercise, and clinical competency checklists prior to placement into this clinical education experience.
-This externship is part 2 of a 3-part externship series.
+This externship is part 2 of a 3part externship series.

-PTA 254 Clinical Internship III
+PTA 252 Clinical Internship III

-This internship provides the final clinical experience.
-The focus of this internship is validation of the level of independence gained in patient care, documentation, and professionalism as a physical therapist assistant student.
+The focus of this senior-level internship is validation of the level of independence gained in patient care, documentation, and professionalism as a physical therapist assistant student.
 The student will work towards independence in all aspects of the scope of physical therapy practice.
-This internship is a full time 10-week experience to allow the student to establish a comfort level and confidence with the facility, supervising therapist and patients.
-The PTA student will be able to follow the progression from initial evaluation through discharge with a multitude of different rehabilitation opportunities.
-This internship is part 3 of a 3-part internship series.
+This internship allows the student to establish a comfort level and confidence with the facility, supervising therapist and patients.
+At the completion of this course, the student will be able to follow the progression from initial evaluation through discharge with a multitude of different rehabilitation opportunities.
 Prerequisite: PTA206, PTA210